Abdullah0x7/Abdullah0x7.github.io/_tabs/about.md

 ### Outside the Terminal

-When I'm not building or securing systems, I'm likely playing chess or refining my next lesson plan.
+When I'm not building or securing systems, I'm likely playing chess.

 ---